 I’ve been a moderately heavy traveler the past decade, flying 50,000 to 100,000 miles each year.
 But then in 2016, a few overseas trips fell through, and my mileage and “dollar spend” were short of the amount needed for United Gold status (50,000 miles and $6000 dollar spend).

 If you travel as much as I do, airline “status” matters.
-You do get better service — better seats, early boarding, higher priority for standby, etc. Traveling frequently is a hassle, so these small things really make a difference for a frequent traveler.
+You do get better service — better seats, early boarding, no baggage fees, higher priority for standby, more frequent flyer miles, etc. (Forget about upgrades to 1st class.
+That seldom happens.)
+Traveling frequently is a hassle, so these small things really make a difference for a frequent traveler.

 Negotiating An Airline Customer Loyalty

 Since I had a flight to book, I had a decision to make.
 Would I bail on United and move to some other airline?
 However, having flown most all of the airlines, I know the differences are minor.
-They’re copy cats.
+They’re copy cats — and not necessarily good copy cats.
 I felt little loyalty to United anymore – as much as they felt toward me.
 Jet Blue was about to get my nod.